Whitney has been in the studio making her new record with producer Raul Malo of the Mavericks!

 Rose has a strong voice with a retro feel, a la Patsy Cline, and she proves herself a promising songwriter too.
 Not since Lori Yates has the Queen West scene produced such an authentic country voice. - Kerry Doole (New Canadian Music)

 Since releasing her debut record to rave reviews in November 2012, Whitney Rose’s name has been slowly seeping throughout the country, winning over fans in every nook and cranny of Canada both east and west.
+Her next album is in the works and due out in 2015.

 Visit her FACEBOOK page to stay updated